Interfaces¶

 - Status: Enabled, Disabled, or Testing

-- Trigger Details: Environment-specific trigger configuration
+- Trigger details: Environment-specific trigger configuration

-- Authentication Mode: How the binding authenticates
+- Authentication mode: How the binding authenticates

 - Monitoring URL: Link to monitoring or observability for this binding